 Leslie: What was your first job?

 Rahkim: My first job was working for a local non profit called “Teen Aware”.
 I was a peer educator tasked with teaching peers about abstinence from sex and avoiding STD’s and drugs.
-I earned a couple hundred at the end of about a month.
+At the end of about a month I earned a couple hundred.
 I think I saved the money and used it slowly over time.

 BURNING A WHOLE IN YOUR POCKET